flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 * "Temperature Node" sends temperature information to "Proxy" over CoAP
 * "Proxy" is real-time pushing temperature information to "Endpoint" over Websockets
 * "Endpoint" is real-time pushing temperature information to "Dashboard" over Websockets

+We will implement "Endpoint", "Proxy", "Node" and "Dashboard" in sequence.

 ## Setup "Endpoint"